 Deep Creek Lake area receives an average of 100 inches of snow per year, making it an ideal venue for winter sports.
 The lake itself freezes with an ice cover of almost 12 inches.
 Lake effect snows (from the Great Lakes) and lower temperatures due to the higher elevation contribute to this.
-Ice fishing on the lake is possible when this happens, and you can even snowmobile on the lake.
+Ice fishing on the lake is possible when this happens, and you can even cross country ski or snowmobile on the lake.
 Two of the State Parks are managed for cross country skiers during the winter - Harrington Manor and New Germany.
 In these parks, the rangers take tracking machines along the Park's trails to provide a track for cross country skiers.
 It is a beautiful and exhilarating experience to ski these beautiful parks in the winter.
-Wisp Ski Resort has downhill skiing and tubing if you prefer that.
+Wisp Ski Resort has downhill skiing, boarding, and tubing if you prefer that.
 You can try snowshoeing and dogsledding, as well.
+In the summer, the Lake area is about 10 degrees cooler than the Baltimore/Washington area, again due to its elevation.
+Deep Creek Lake State Park is very close and you can launch boats there and enjoy the beach, playground, and picnic area.
+The Discovery Center at the Park has exhibits and programs, especially for children.
+The Garrett County Chamber of Commerce has a Visitors Center in McHenry, MD, that can help you plan your vacation, based on your specific interests.

 Deep Creek Lake is the largest man-made lake in Maryland, covering approximately 3,900 acres in area and 69 miles of shoreline.
 It was created in 1925 by damming tributaries of the Youghiogheny River to produce electricity.
 Now it is owned by the State of Maryland for its recreational value.
 At an altitude of nearly 2,500 feet, the lake area is about 10 degrees cooler than the Baltimore/Washington area and has a winter snowfall of about 100 inches, making it ideal for both summer and winter outdoor activities.